alacritty/alacritty/README.md

 ## About

 Alacritty is a terminal emulator with a strong focus on simplicity and performance.
-Bloated features are avoided, and the included features are carefully considered.
-With such a strong focus on performance, you can expect Alacritty to be blazing fast, always.
+With such a strong focus on performance, included features are carefully considered and you can always expect Alacritty to be blazingly fast.
 Alacritty should also "just work" by making sane choices in defaults, but allowing [configuration](#configuration) of many aspects of the terminal.

 The software is considered to be at a **beta** level of readiness -- there are a few missing features and bugs to be fixed, but it is already used by many as